RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Step 6: Known migration problems
 -------------------------------

-1. login after migration not possible
+1. Login after migration not possible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During my migration tests, the browser used for the migration sometimes had problems.
 After restarting the browser the problem was usually solved.
 With Safari it was sometimes necessary to manually delete the old OTRS session.